Azure/azure-sdk-for-net/doc/LLC/LLC_Quickstart.md

 **Learn more**: see the [OpenAPI Swagger Documentation](https://swagger.io/docs/) to learn more about swagger file formats.

-#### 4. Save and commit your changes to your tutorial branch
+#### 4. Save and commit your changes to your branch

 This will make it easier to see the changes you make when you re-generate the code later.

 Congratulations, you've generated your first Azure SDK library!
-Next, we'll discuss how we can Add tests, samples and documents.
+Next, we'll discuss how we can add tests, samples and documents.

 ## Tests

 In this section, we will talk about adding unit tests and live tests and how to run them.

-- Add back `Azure.Template.LLC.Tests` in your `Azure.<your-sdk-name>.sln`.
+- Add back `Azure.Template.LLC.Tests` csproj in your `Azure.<your-sdk-name>.sln`.
-- Rename the `Azure.Template.LLC.Tests` project `Azure.<your-sdk-name>.Tests`.
+- Rename the `Azure.Template.LLC.Tests` project to `Azure.<your-sdk-name>.Tests`.
-- Rename the `TemplateServiceTestEnvironment.cs` file `<client-name>TestEnvironment.cs` and update the test environment.
-Before running live tests you need to create live test resources, please refer [this](https://github.com/Azure/azure-sdk-for-net/blob/main/eng/common/TestResources/README.md) to learn more about how to manager resources.
+- Rename the `TemplateServiceTestEnvironment.cs` file to `<client-name>TestEnvironment.cs` and update the test environment.
+Before running live tests you will need to create live test resources, please refer [this](https://github.com/Azure/azure-sdk-for-net/blob/main/eng/common/TestResources/README.md) to learn more about how to manager resources and update test environment.
-- Rename the `TemplateServiceLiveTests.cs` file `<client-name>LiveTests.cs` and remove all the template project tests.
+- Rename the `TemplateServiceLiveTests.cs` file to `<client-name>LiveTests.cs` and remove all the template project tests.
 Please refer [this](https://github.com/Azure/azure-sdk-for-net/blob/main/CONTRIBUTING.md#live-testing) to add live tests.
-- Rename the `TemplateServiceTests.cs` file `<client-name>Tests.cs` and remove all the template project tests and add all the unit tests in this file.
+- Rename the `TemplateServiceTests.cs` file to `<client-name>Tests.cs` and remove all the template project tests and add all the unit tests in this file.
 - Remove the `SerializationHelpers.cs` file.

 **Learn more:** see the [docs](https://github.com/Azure/azure-sdk-for-net/blob/main/CONTRIBUTING.md#to-test-1) to learn more about tests.

 ## Samples

 In this section, we will talk about how to add samples.
-As you can see we already have samples folder under `Azure.<your-sdk-name>/tests` directory.
+As you can see, we already have a `Samples` folder under `Azure.<your-sdk-name>/tests` directory.
 We run the samples as a part of tests.
-First, rename the `TemplateServiceSamples.HelloWorld.cs` file `<client-name>Samples.HelloWorld.cs` and remove the existing sample tests.
+First, rename the `TemplateServiceSamples.HelloWorld.cs` file to `<client-name>Samples.HelloWorld.cs` and remove the existing sample tests.
 You will add the basic sample tests for your SDK in this file.
 Create more test files and add tests as per your scenarios.

 **Learn more:** For general information about samples, see the [Samples Guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-samples).